-5.2 OTHER CONTRACTUAL RELATIONS
+5.2.
+OTHER CONTRACTUAL RELATIONS

-5.2.1 LEASE AND SUBLEASE AGREEMENTS
+5.2.1.
+LEASE AND SUBLEASE AGREEMENTS

-In the reporting period (or before the reporting period), the Company entered into agreements with Československá obchodní banka, a. s.; ČSOB Leasing, a.s.; ČSOB Pojišťovací servis, s.r.o., člen holdingu ČSOB; Hypoteční banka, a.s., Pardubická rozvojová, a.s.
-The scope of the agreements comprised lease (sub-lease) of non-residential premises, parking places and movable assets.
+In the reporting period (or before the reporting period), the Company entered into agreements with Československá obchodní banka, a. s., ČSOB Leasing, a.s., ČSOB Pojišťovací servis, s.r.o., člen holdingu ČSOB, Pardubická rozvojová, a.s.
+The scope of the agreements comprised lease (sublease) of non-residential premises, parking places and movable assets.
 The Related Parties provided counter-performance in the form of lease of non-residential premises, movable assets and contractual rent.
 All agreements were made under standard business terms and conditions and their performance resulted in no detriment to the Company.

-5.2.2 BANKING SERVICES AGREEMENTS
+5.2.2.
+BANKING SERVICES AGREEMENTS